-As raucous as this Sunday’s Gay Pride Parade will be, the one that happened six years ago was especially fabulous.
-Just days before, the Supreme Court had overturned the Defense of Marriage Act, the law forbidding LGBTQ people to marry.
+As raucous as the 2019 Gay Pride Parade was, the one that happened six years before was especially fabulous.
+Just days earlier, the Supreme Court had overturned the Defense of Marriage Act, the law forbidding LGBTQ people to marry.

 “They are definitely an inspiration to me, both of them,” said the couple’s rabbi, Jan Urbach, of the Conservative Synagogue of the Hamptons.
 “They do different work in different spheres, but they’re both doing amazing things in the world.”